 - Fakin' MacGuffin: Someone creates a counterfeit MacGuffin, either to throw pursuers off their trail, or to resolve a Hostage for MacGuffin situation without actually giving away the real MacGuffin.

-- Fatal MacGuffin: Achieving this Macguffin can be hazardous to your health.
+- Fatal MacGuffin: Acquiring this Macguffin can be hazardous to your health.

 - Going to See the Elephant: Taking a trip with no serious purpose.
-The reason for the trip may be a MacGuffin or may not.
+The reason for the trip may or may not be a MacGuffin.

-- Gotta Catch Them All: When there is more than one Macguffin and that the story necessitates acquiring them all.
+- Gotta Catch Them All: When there is more than one MacGuffin and the story necessitates acquiring them all.

 - Hastily Hidden MacGuffin: A valuable stolen object, hidden to avoid detection by the authorities (or rival thieves, or whichever party is trying to take it), which the thieves then must scramble to get back.